Is there an ideal time to meditate?

 It’s kind of like calming the inherently choppy waters of your mind.
 You are optimizing your experience when you do this.
 Whether you feel it or not, that meditation practice will support you all day long.
 How?
 By giving you space from the often manic nature of your mind.

-Third, in the morning, the world is quiet.
+3. In the morning, the world is quiet.
 Nearly everyone is still asleep.
 So there is a quality of deep peace and quiet that permeates the larger field of human awareness in the early morning.

 I think of it like this.
 If all our minds together create a larger mind, that larger mind hasn’t revved up yet.
 I think that’s why the yogis and saints have always recommended meditating around 4am.
 That ensures that almost everyone around you—in your home, in your neighborhood, in your town—is asleep.